Updated: June 2021

 17. Letting batteries run out

 It’s easy to get caught out when you are new to vaping, but the last thing you want to do is run for a cigarette because you’re dying for a nicotine hit.
+Keep an eye on your power levels and make sure to keep your device charged.
 You need at least two batteries, and if you’re travelling a lot it’s worth carrying a Power Bank such as the Pebble Explorer.

 Ditto!
 If you’re ordering online it’s easy to get caught out.
 Make sure you have enough supplies to last you, especially when bank holidays are coming up!